trustgraph-ai/trustgraph/README.md

 - `llm-ollama-text` -  Sends request to LM running using Ollama
 - `llm-vertexai-text` -  Sends request to model available through VertexAI API

-## Getting started
+## Getting Started

-A good starting point is to try to run one of the Docker Compose files.
-This can be run on Linux or a Macbook (maybe Windows - not tested).
+The `Docker Compose` files have been tested on `Linux` and `MacOS`.
+There are currently no plans for `Windows` support in the immediate future.

-There are 4 docker compose files to get you started with one of the following LLM types:
+There are 4 `Docker Compose` files depending on the desired LM deployment:
-- VertexAI on Google Cloud
+- `VertexAI` through Google Cloud
-- Claud Anthropic
+- `Claude` through Anthropic's API
-- Azure serverless endpoint
+- `AzureAI` serverless endpoint
-- An Ollama-hosted LLM for an LLM running on local hardware

-Using the Docker Compose you should be able to...
-- Run enough components to start a Graph RAG indexing pipeline.
-This includes stores, LLM interfaces and processing components.
+- Local LM deployment through `Ollama`

+Docker Compose enables the following functions:
+- Run the required components for full e2e `Graph RAG` knowledge pipeline
-- Check the logs to ensure that things started up correctly
+- Check processing logs
-- Load some test data and starting indexing
+- Load test text corpus and begin knowledge extraction
-- Check the graph to see that some data has started to load
+- Verify extracted graph edges and number of edges
-- Run a query which uses the vector and graph stores to produce a prompt which is answered using an LLM.
+- Run a query against the vector and graph stores to generate a response using the chosen LM

-If you get a Graph RAG response to the query, everything is working.

-### Clone the Github repo
+### Clone the Repo

 ```
 git clone https://github.com/trustgraph-ai/trustgraph trustgraph
 cd trustgraph
 ```

-### Docker compose files
+### Docker Compose files

-There are 4 docker compose files to choose from depending on the LLM you wish to use:
+Depending on your desired LM deployment, you will choose from one of the following `Docker Compose` files.

-- `docker-compose-azure.yaml`.
-This is for a serverless AI endpoint hosted on Azure.
-Set `AZURE_TOKEN` to the secret token and `AZURE_ENDPOINT` to the endpoint address.
+- `docker-compose-azure.yaml`: AzureAI endpoint.
+Set `AZURE_TOKEN` to the secret token and `AZURE_ENDPOINT` to the URL endpoint address for the deployed model.
-- `docker-compose-claude.yaml`.
-This is for using Anthropic Claude LLM.
-  Set `CLAUDE_KEY` to the API key.
+- `docker-compose-claude.yaml`: Anthropic's API.
+Set `CLAUDE_KEY` to your API key.
-- `docker-compose-ollama.yaml`.
-This is for a local LLM - gemma2 hosted
-  using Ollama.
-Set `OLLAMA_HOST` to the host running Ollama (e.g.
+- `docker-compose-ollama.yaml`: Local LM (currently using [Gemma2](https://ollama.com/library/gemma2) deployed through Ollama.
+Set `OLLAMA_HOST` to the machine running Ollama (e.g. `localhost` for Ollama running locally on your machine)
-  `localhost` to talk to a locally hosted Ollama.
-- `docker-compose-vertexai.yaml`.
-This is for using Google Cloud VertexAI.
-  You need a private.json authentication file for your Google Cloud.
-  Should be at path `vertexai/private.json`.
+- `docker-compose-vertexai.yaml`: VertexAI API.
+Requires a `private.json` authentication file to authenticate with your GCP project.
+Filed should stored be at path `vertexai/private.json`.

 #### docker-compose-azure.yaml